 Typically, the maid of honor walks down the aisle with the best man.
 If you have two MOHs but only one best man, you could either have him escort both women down the aisle or tap another to serve as a second escort.
 Whether you are having your bridesmaids and groomsmen walk separately or together, there’s no protocol as to whether the matron or maid of honor stands closer to the bride at the altar (and therefore walks last).

 If one is a sister and the other is a friend, most brides will opt to have their sister stand closest, even if she isn’t yet married.
 Keep in mind that this is YOUR day and do whatever you feel most comfortable with!
 Hope this helps give you a little insight!

-Other ways to learn: Click here to join us in our Wedding Resources and Ideas Facebook Group!
+Other ways to learn: Click here to join us on Instagram!